dinalUdagedara/dinalUdagedara/README.md

 - 👋 Hi, I’m @dinalUdagedara
 - 👀 I’m interested in software developing and web developing
-- 🌱 I’m currently learning Beng hons in Software engineering in IIT
+- 🌱 I’m currently pursuing a Bachelor of Engineering in Software Engineering at the Indian Institute of Technology (IIT).
 - 📫 How to reach me (https://www.linkedin.com/in/dinal-udagedara-401263246/)
 <!---
 dinalUdagedara/dinalUdagedara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.